 The smooth skin of a dolphin creates less resistance in the water whilst swimming.
-The body of a dolphin has little hair to disrupt or hinder the movement of water around their bodies.
+The body of a dolphin has little hair to disrupt or hinder water movement around their bodies.

-Dolphins movement through the water is not hindered by any external appendages.
+Any external appendages do not hinder dolphins’ movement through the water.
 The ears of a dolphin do not stick out to the sides like some mammals.
 The face also tapers at a specific point to enable the water to part in all directions, allowing it to flow smoothly around the dolphin itself.

-Dolphin’s tails are filled with extremely strong muscles.
+Dolphin’s tails are filled with powerful muscles.
 These muscles move the whole body up and down in a smooth motion.
 As a result of this movement, the dolphins can move forward.

 Dolphins swim differently to fish.
 Fish will move their bodies from side to side to propel themselves forward.
 Dolphins move their bodies up and down to be able to swim forward.